diarmuidw/nanoGPT/peig.md

 # PeigGPT

-This is a fork of the nanoGPT, simple but quick generative text repo.
+This is a fork of the [nanoGPT](https://github.com/karpathy/nanoGPT), the simple but quick generative text repo.
+Thanks to Andrej for his super work and generosity.

 I've included the text of Peig (technically "An old womans reflections") in english.